abhijit-patharkar/ai-product-reviews/README.md

 ## Description

-The **AI product-reviews Repository** is a comprehensive compilation of sample AI product reviews from diverse industries and product categories.
+The **AI Product Reviews Repository** is a comprehensive compilation of sample AI product reviews from diverse industries and product categories.
 Whether you're a researcher, developer, or enthusiast, this repository offers valuable insights into customer sentiments and product evaluations.

 ## Features